 You might start asking yourself ‘Can I resit my ATAR’?
 We know sometimes it feels as though you just want to start again, but do not despair!
 Instead of considering the option of repeating Year 12, you can instead focus on your future using all the options there are at UniSQ, to help you work your way into your dream degree without feeling you need to go back to the drawing board.

 What are my pathways to uni without an ATAR?

 If you have your heart set on studying your dream degree, nothing should stand in your way.
 There are many pathways into uni without an ATAR that you can get started in, regardless of your ATAR.

 The best bit?
 Entry requirements across any of these options do not include an ATAR – with some options the only entry requirement you need is to be over 18 and a minimum English language requirement.
 Below is a quick summary of the options.
 Follow the links for more info and don’t forget to speak to our friendly team if you need any more info at all.

 If you’ve not reached your dream ATAR or didn’t do the subjects needed for your degree of choice and want to go to university, or if you’re unsure if your ATAR will get you into the UniSQ degree you want to study, then the UniPrep is a good choice.

 Designed for students in Year 11 and 12, successful completion of UniPrep will provide you with the English subject pre-requisite required for UniSQ degrees and ensure you are eligible to apply for a wide range of UniSQ undergraduate degrees.
 It's also a great introduction to study at university level and to see if uni is for you.

-If you’re ready to start a new career, don’t have the relevant entry requirements for your chosen degree, has been a while since you studies or not completed year 12,UniSQ’s Tertiary Preparation Program (TPP) is your pathway to uni.
+If you’re ready to start a new career, don’t have the relevant entry requirements for your chosen degree, has been a while since you studies or not completed year 12,UniSQ’s Tertiary Preparation Pathway (TPP) is your gateway to uni.